-There are no World Heritage Sites, Scheduled Monuments, Garden and Designed Landscapes, Conservation Areas, Listed Buildings or Inventory Battlefields identified within 300m of the scheme (PastMap).
+There are no World Heritage Sites, Scheduled Monuments, Garden and Designed Landscapes, Conservation Areas, Listed Buildings or Inventory Battlefields identified within 300m of either scheme (Pastmap).

-Of lesser cultural heritage interest, six Historic Environment Records (HERs) and six Canmore records are located within 300m of the scheme.
-The closest of these, Tigh-A-Gaoith, is designated as both a HER and a Canmore, and is located approximately 40m north of the A86 carriageway.
+Of lesser cultural heritage interest, Historic Environment Records (HER) and Canmore features are recorded within 300m of both schemes.
+'Tulloch' is recorded as both a Historic Environment Record (HER) and a Canmore feature and is located approximately 250m southeast of the A86 West of Tulloch Farm scheme extent, and Glenspean Lodge Hotel is located approximately 20m north of the A86 carriageway at A86 Monessie (also recorded as both a HER and Canmore).